hharryyf/gdl2qbf/README.md

 In this framework, G -> Ext(G) was done by Thielscher in the single-player game paper (check the referenced tool SinglePlayer, and run the eclipse prolog file EXTTranslator.ecl), QASP(G) -> QBF was done by Fandinno et al. in their qasp2qbf tool https://github.com/potassco/qasp2qbf

-More specifically, EXTTranslator.ecl can convert a GDL decription in KIF format without the "or" operator to Ext(G).
-For simplicity, the author didn't handle the "or" operator automatically, although it can be done automatically.
+More specifically, EXTTranslator.ecl can convert a GDL decription in KIF format without **nested** "or" operator to Ext(G).
+For simplicity, the author didn't handle the nested "or" operator automatically, although it can be done automatically.
 Check the difference between GameDescriptions/tic-tac-toe.gdl and Translations/tic-tac-toe.asp to see how the tool works.
+Even if EXTranslator.ecl can handel 1-level "or" operator, for performance reasons, it is recommended that all the "or" operators in the KIF input are removed manually.

 Our contributions are: